robcarver17/pysystemtrade/docs/futures.md

 <a name="set_up_instrument_config"></a>
 ## Setting up some instrument configuration

 The first step is to store some instrument configuration information.
 In principal this can be done in any way, but we are going to *read* from .csv files, and *write* to a [Mongo Database](https://www.mongodb.com/).
 There are two kinds of configuration; instrument configuration and roll configuration.
-Instrument configuration consists of static information that enables us to map from the instrument code like EDOLLAR.
+Instrument configuration consists of static information that enables us to map from the instrument code like EDOLLAR (it also includes cost levels, that are required in the simulation environment).

 The relevant script to setup *information configuration* is in sysinit - the part of pysystemtrade used to initialise a new system.
 Here is the script you need to run [instruments_csv_mongo.py](/sysinit/futures/instruments_csv_mongo.py).
 Notice it uses two types of data objects: the object we write to [`mongoFuturesInstrumentData`](#mongoFuturesInstrumentData) and the object we read from [`csvFuturesInstrumentData`](#csvFuturesInstrumentData).
 These objects both inherit from the more generic futuresInstrumentData, and are specialist versions of that.
 You'll see this pattern again and again, and I describe it further in [part two of this document](#storing_futures_data).